 This is a must-have, because it protects the bricks and mortar of your property.
 If you suffer a flood or fire, buildings insurance will cover all the rebuilding costs, giving you peace of mind.
 Many buildings policies offer unlimited cover, so you don’t need to estimate the rebuilding costs of your property.

-Loss of rent insurance.
-If your property is accidental damaged or destroyed, and you can’t rent it out, this insurance will replace the lost rent.
+If your property is accidentally damaged or destroyed, and you can’t rent it out, this insurance will replace the lost rent.
 This is particularly important if you have taken out a large mortgage on the property, and are relying on the rent to meet the monthly repayments, in which case it could spare you the agony of losing the property altogether.
-Legal expenses insurance.
-This covers your legal costs following disputes with tenants, including evicting squatters, repossessing your property and any other disputes with tenants, including defending you against any criminal action.
-You can also extend your policy to cover the legal costs of recovering any outstanding rent owed by your tenant.
-Landlord home emergency cover.

 Find out more about home insurance